-One of the most useful aspects of owning a car is the ability to transport the whole family from A to B. For the school and the annual family holiday, plus those trips to see the grandparents, the faithful family motor becomes an extension of the family itself.
+One of the most useful aspects of owning a car is the ability to transport the whole family from point A to point B. For the school and the annual family holiday, plus those trips to see the grandparents, the faithful family motor becomes an extension of the family itself.

 Types of family cars

 Family cars come in all different shapes and sizes, and it's up to you to decide which one best suits your needs.